tatsumoto-ren/tatsumoto-ren.github.io/blog/is-it-a-good-idea-to-read-mostly-manga-in-the-beginning.md

 particularly when dealing with small text and complex kanji containing many strokes.

 Lastly,
-setting up the sentence mining workflow for reading manga requires more steps than for watching anime.
+setting up a sentence mining workflow for manga requires more steps compared to anime.
 You need to learn how to use <abbr title="Optical character recognition">OCR software</abbr>, and how to connect it with Japanese dictionaries and Anki, which may be tedious for some people.
+OCR software often makes mistakes when recognizing text from images, and it can hinder your ability to quickly look up words.
+In contrast,
+when reading books or watching anime with TL subtitles you don't have to rely on OCR.